Set Up a Mapp Connect Automation Event

 CODE

-For more detail, please refer to our Third-Party integrations documentation, and to your third-party app online help.
+For more details, please refer to our Third-Party integration documentation, and to your third-party app online help.

 B) Add external event to Mapp Connect